Ukiah, California: Mexican era

 Cayetano Juárez was granted Rancho Yokaya by Governor Pío Pico in 1845.

 Ukiah is located within Rancho Yokaya, one of several Spanish colonial land grants in what their colonists called Alta California.
 The Yokaya grant, which covered the majority of the Ukiah valley, was named for the Pomo word meaning "deep valley."
 The Pomo are the indigenous people who occupied the area at the time of Spanish colonization.

 Later European-American settlers adopted "Ukiah" as an anglicized version of this name for the city.

 Cayetano Juárez was granted Ukiah by Alta California.
 He was known to have a neutral relationship with the local Pomo people.
 He sold a southern portion of the grant (toward present-day Hopland) to the Burke brothers.
 The first Anglo settler in the Ukiah area was John Parker, a vaquero who worked for pioneer cattleman James Black.
 Black had driven his stock up the Russian River valley and took over a block of grazing land at that locale.
-A crude blockhouse was constructed for Parker so he could have shelter to protect the herd from the hostile indigenous local people, who resented the squatters on their land.
+A crude blockhouse was constructed for Parker so he could have shelter to protect the herd from the indigenous local people, who were hostile due to resentment of the squatters on their land.
 The blockhouse was located just south of present-day Ukiah on the banks of what was known as Wilson Creek.
 Following the U.S. Conquest of California, the region passed from Mexican to American sovereignty.